JUGE: An Infrastructure for Benchmarking Java Unit Test Generators: Setting up and running an evaluation with JUGE

 The selection of the benchmarks (\ie sets of classes under test) should follow a systematic approach and ensure that the benchmarks are diverse enough to reduce the threats to the validity of the research questions \cite{Nagappan2013}.
 For instance, by considering projects from different application domains.
-Those projects (and classes under test) can come from existing benchmarks: \eg \defectsforj \cite{Just2014b} or the previous editions of the tool competition relying on \juge \cite{Competition2016, Competition2017, Competition2018, Competition2019, Competition2020}.\footnote{Benchmarks of previous tool competitions are available at \url{https://github.com/JUnitContest/JUGE/tree/master/infrastructure}.}
+Those projects (and classes under test) can come from existing benchmarks: \eg \defectsforj \cite{Just2014b} or the previous editions of the tool competition relying on \juge \cite{Competition2016, Competition2017, Competition2018, Competition2019, Competition2020}.

-Alternatively, there exist several ways to define a new set of benchmarks for a given set of projects.
-Based on our experience from the past tool competitions \cite{Competition2020}, we suggest the following two-steps procedure.
-In the first step, \begin{inparaenum} \item identify the packages in the project that contain classes relevant for the evaluation (\eg packages containing classes with the business logic); \item compute the McCabe's cyclomatic complexity for the different classes of those packages and remove classes with a complexity lower than five.
-This reduces the risk to sample classes with few branches, easily covered by randomly generated tests \cite{Panichella2018}. \end{inparaenum}